Bloggers target organic keywords to get free traffic from search engines

 With new websites, I recommend writing blog posts around specific questions.
 It takes time for Google to send traffic to new sites.
 Cover your blog topic in detail.

 Before you write the blog post, check the competition by doing a Google search for the question you want to answer.
-If authoritative websites answer the question, I don’t recommend writing the post.
+I don’t recommend writing the post if you see an established website ranking for the keyword.
 It will be hard to rank, even if you believe you can write a better blog post.

 Related searches are at the bottom of the page.